kinde-oss/kinde-cli/README.md

 - Official CLI for interacting with Kinde APIs.
 - Secure handling of credentials via OS-specific secrets store.
-- 100% verifiable authenticity
+- Verifiable authenticity
-  - 100% built in go without external native dependencies
-  - Compiles into a single executable for ease of maintenance and deployment
+  - single native binary for ease of maintenance and deployment
   - Ships for multiple platforms - Linux, MacOS, Windows
-  - Ships for multiple architectures - x64, ARM, Apple ARM
+  - Ships for multiple architectures - x64, i386, ARM, Apple ARM
   - Each variation comes with the checksum to verify authenticity
-  - Where applicable the binary is signed/notarized with Kinde private key
 - Secure by default.
 Kinde business cannot be managed via the CLI until a new M2M application is created with the management API authorized and the select scopes granted.

 TODO:
 - [x] Client-credentials authentication
 - [x] Management API top-level sub-commands and flags
-  - [ ] Support for array arguments
 - [x] Online token verification
   - [ ] Offline token verification
-- [ ] Support for user tokens and account API
+- [x] Support for user tokens and account API
+  - [ ] Spport for account API

 ## Getting Started